moneytree/moneytree-link-android-sdk/README.md

 ### v3.0.8

-We **don't** support a browser that doesn't implement `Custom Chrome Tabs` anymore.
-The SDK returns `MoneytreeLinkException.Error.BROWSER_NOT_SUPPORTED` at `onError` of `OnCompletionHandler` from every possible methods to require `Custom Chrome Tabs` if a device doesn't have it.
-So, you can handle the error like this.
+> :warning: All web content is now handled with `Chrome Custom Tabs`, effectively removing support for other browsers.
+The SDK returns a `MoneytreeLinkException.Error.BROWSER_NOT_SUPPORTED` in the `onError` of the `OnCompletionHandler` for every flow that requires Chrome.
+Make sure to account for this error in case Chrome is not installed on the user's device.

 ```kotlin
 // Any completionHandler code